 Use the prompts below to lead a discussion with students, aiming to draw connections to the Refuseniks and their struggle.

 - What is your reaction to the video?
 Do you agree that we emphasize some laws over the ones about caring for others?

 - Why are we saving lives anyways?
 Why do we care so much about our brethren to save them in other lands?

 2. Text Study: Have students study the texts in this source sheet.
 Then use the questions below to guide a discussion.

 - How do the first four sources from the Torah lay the groundwork for us to understand what God expects of us?

-- The sources from Isaiah and Micah are very well known, yet we know neither of them have never been completely realized by people throughout time.
-(There are always wars somewhere in the world.
-People are not always perfect.
-We make mistakes.)
+- The sources from Isaiah and Micah are very well known, yet the lessons from these prophecies have rarely been realized.
+Despite the best intentions, there are always wars somewhere in the world, people are not always perfect, and many mistakes are made.
 So, how can we read these texts and not brush them off as unrealistic?

 - How does Pirkei Avot 2:16 help us approach the huge task of taking on responsibility for others?